KaroliShp/CatGNN/README.md

 You can test most of the code (as much as custom layers are testable) using `pytest`.

 We generally use [Python Black](https://github.com/psf/black) for code formatting.

+For development history, see Issues and Projects tabs.

 ## Basic example